 Four years of war in Syria has led to the worst humanitarian crisis in a generation.
 Our teams are inside Syria giving children the basics they need to survive.
-They are also in Lebanon, Jordan, Iraq and Egypt providing urgent relief and long term aid to refugee children and their families.
-But with no end to the crisis in sight we continue to need your support to help more children.
+They are also in neighbouring countries, such as Lebanon and Iraq, and along the whole route through Europe that refugees take, providing urgent relief as well as long-term aid to refugee children and their families.
+With no end to this crisis in sight, we continue to need your support to help more children.

 What's happening to children?